mentzelopoulos/mentzelopoulos.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Andreas and I am a PhD Candidate at [MIT](https://web.mit.edu/) advised by Professor [Michael S. Triantafyllou](https://meche.mit.edu/people/faculty/MISTETRI@MIT.EDU) and Professor [Themis Sapsis](https://sandlab.mit.edu/?page_id=6).
-My primary research interests lie in **deep learning**, **time series forecasting**, and **generative modeling** with applications to engineering and finance.
+I just defended my PhD at [MIT](https://web.mit.edu/) in Mechanical Engineering and Computational Science & Engineering, with a minor in Finance.
+My research focuses on **deep learning**, particularly **generative modeling** and **time-series forecasting**, applied to engineering and finance.

-I am leveraging **deep learning** techniques to develop a [digital twin](https://onepetro.org/OTCONF/proceedings-abstract/24OTC/4-24OTC/545009) for risers -- long, flexible underwater pipelines -- vibrating constantly under the excitation of stochastic hydrodynamic loads.
-Driven by [vortex-induced vibrations (VIV)](https://en.wikipedia.org/wiki/Vortex-induced_vibration), the dynamics are **nonlinear, nonstationary,** and exhibit strong **memory** effects.
-In order to address those challenges, I am using [transformers](https://arxiv.org/abs/1706.03762) to model and **continuously forecast** the vibrations in real time.

-I am also leveraging **generative models** to synthesize instances of multivariate VIV (time-series) since experiments can be not only logistically challenging but also financially prohibitive.
-My approach includes using [Generative Adversarial Networks (GANs)](https://en.wikipedia.org/wiki/Generative_adversarial_network), especially [Wasserstein GANs (wGANs)](https://arxiv.org/abs/1701.07875), [Variational Autoencoders (VAEs)](https://arxiv.org/abs/1312.6114), and [Denoising-Diffusion probabilistic models (DDPMs)](https://arxiv.org/abs/2006.11239).
-My results indicate that generated data retain much of the intrinsic properties of the original data, and that forecasting models trained on synthetic data can accurately predict real spatio-temporal VIV.

-My work in **generative modeling** also includes **LOBSTgER** (Learning Oceanic Bioecological Systems Through gEnerative Representations): an effort dedicated to generating ultra-realistic high-resolution underwater imagery to raise awareness of the marine habitats in Massachusetts and the Gulf of Maine.
-This effort is run in collaboration with renowned photographer [Keith Ellenbogen](https://www.keithellenbogen.com/).
-Using Keith's exemplary images as training data I have been able to train a [latent diffusion model](https://arxiv.org/abs/2112.10752) to generate detailed images of species such as Lion's Mane Jellyfish, Mola Mola, and others.
-We are currently advancing this work and plan to publicize it through exhibitions and articles in the near future.

-As far as leveraging **deep learning** for **financial applications**, I have developed market neutral **statistical arbitrage** trading stategies for public equities using deep neural network architectures which have been back-tested in alternative investment markets of Southeast Asia (work done as part of Wall Street internship).

-I was born and raised in [Athens, Greece](https://en.wikipedia.org/wiki/Athens) where I developed a passion for engineering, the marine environments, and music.
-My academic journey began at the [University of Michigan](https://umich.edu/) where I graduated summa cum laude with two bachelor's degrees, one in [Mechanical Engineering](https://me.engin.umich.edu/) and the second in [Naval Architecture & Marine Engineering](https://name.engin.umich.edu/) with a minor in Mathematics (2020).
-My undergraduate research was on marine renewable energy harvesting at the [MRELab](https://websites.umich.edu/~mrel/) under the mentorship of Professor [M.M.
-Bernitsas](https://name.engin.umich.edu/people/bernitsas-michael/).
-I joined [MIT's MechE Department](https://meche.mit.edu/) as a graduate student where I have completed an SM (2022).
-Over the years I have developed a strong background in mathematical modeling, numerical methods, statistics, algorithms, machine learning, optimization, and programming through coursework, research, and internships.
+I am the founder and lead researcher of **[LOBSTgER](https://news.mit.edu/2025/lobstger-merging-ai-underwater-photography-to-reveal-hidden-ocean-worlds-0625)**, a project that develops **latent diffusion models** to generate and enhance high-resolution underwater imagery.
+In collaboration with photographer [Keith Ellenbogen](https://www.keithellenbogen.com/), LOBSTgER combines AI and ocean photography to raise awareness of marine environments while advancing generative modeling research.

+During my PhD, I developed the **Firstling Digital Twin**, pioneering the use of transformers (**[VIVformer](https://www.sciencedirect.com/science/article/abs/pii/S0889974625000726)**) and diffusion models (**Virtual Towing Tank**, publication forthcoming) to forecast and simulate vortex-induced vibrations of flexible structures.
+Beyond engineering, I have designed and implemented deep learning–based **statistical arbitrage** strategies for public equities, back-tested in Southeast Asian markets during my internship with [CITIC Securities, CLSA](https://www.clsa.com/).

-Academics aside, I am a violinist for the [MIT Symphony Orchestra](https://mta.mit.edu/music/performance/mit-symphony-orchestra) and enjoy hanging out with friends, attending concerts, and immersing myself into musical theater shows.
+Originally from [Athens, Greece](https://en.wikipedia.org/wiki/Athens), I studied at the [University of Michigan](https://umich.edu/) before joining MIT.
+Outside of research, I am a violinist (past 5 years with the [MIT Symphony Orchestra](https://mta.mit.edu/music/performance/mit-symphony-orchestra)) and enjoy concerts, musical theater, and time with friends and family.

 <!--